kriegerm/kriegerm/README.md

 # Hi there 👋 I'm Maddie

 I'm a computational biologist studying host-microbe interactions in cancer.
 I love applying my background knowledge in experimental molecular biology to analze omics datasets and uncover new mechanisms that drive disease progression.
-I am also passionate about utilizing computational methods for discovering novel biomarkers for early disease detection.
+I am also passionate about utilizing computational methods to discover novel biomarkers for early disease detection.
 <br>

 - 🔬 Computational postdoc at the Knight Cancer Instutite within OHSU